 - i.
 Initial recognition: At the commencement of the lease term, MLM should recognise finance leases as assets and liabilities in the statement of financial position at amounts equal to the fair value of the leased property or, if lower, the present value of the minimum lease payments, each determined at the inception of the lease.
 The discount rate to be used in calculating the present value of the minimum lease payments is the interest rate implicit in the lease, if this is practicable to determine; if not, the lessee's incremental borrowing rate should be used.
 Any initial direct cost of the lessee is added to the amount recognised as an asset. - ii.
 Subsequent measurement: The depreciable assets financed through the finance lease will give rise to a depreciation expense and finance cost which will occur for each accounting period.
 The depreciation policy for depreciable leased assets shall be consistent with the policy of depreciable owned assets, and the depreciation recognised shall be calculated in accordance with the Standard on Property, Plant and Equipment, GRAP 17.
 If there is no reasonable certainty that MLM will obtain ownership by the end of the lease term, the asset shall be fully depreciated over the shorter of the lease term and its useful life.
-If there is certainty that MLM will obtain ownership by the end of the lease term, the asset will be fully depreciated over the asset for the lease term, the asset will be fully depreciated over the asset for the lease term, the asset will be fully depreciated over the asset for the lease term, the asset will be fully depreciated over the asset for the lease term, the asset will be fully depreciated over the asset for the lease term, the asset will be fully depreciated over the asset for the lease term. - 8.2.3.10 Operating lease As lessee - Lease payments under an operating lease shall be recognised as an expense in the statement of financial performance on a straight-line basis over the lease term unless another systematic basis is more representative of the time pattern of MLM's benefit.
+If there is certainty that MLM will obtain ownership by the end of the lease term, the asset will be fully depreciated over the asset's useful life.

+8.2.3.10 Operating lease - As lessee

+i.
+Lease payments under an operating lease shall be recognised as an expense in the statement of financial performance on a straight-line basis over the lease term unless another systematic basis is more representative of the time pattern of MLM's benefit.